Community

 Why this matters now

-PokerMeet's external beta is live, and the early stage is exactly when these coordination problems are most worth solving.
+PokerMeet is focused on reviewed-region growth, and the early stage is exactly when these coordination problems are most worth solving.

 The people who feel this pain most clearly are usually the same people who care most about building good recurring games.